 The project is completely free.

-*If you want to use their child project, VPN Gate, know that their servers are run solely by volunteers who provide their CPU time and bandwidth to support the VPN.
+*If you want to use their child project, VPN Gate, know that their servers are run solely by volunteers who provide their hardware and bandwidth to support the VPN.
 They do this in order to keep their services free to the public.